codepath/android_guides/Installing-Android-SDK-Tools.md

 ## Installing the Android SDK (Automated Way)

 You can use [Jake Wharton's SDK Manager](https://github.com/JakeWharton/sdk-manager-plugin) to manage all missing SDK dependencies.
-It is particularly useful in simplifying the steps of retrieving the Build Tools or SDK version used in your project.
+It is particularly useful for simplifying the steps of retrieving the Build Tools or SDK version used in your project.

 The `android-sdk-manager` plugin needs to be declared before the regular `com.android.application` plugin is applied.
 If you have [multiple subprojects](http://gradle.org/docs/current/userguide/multi_project_builds.html) used in your app, make sure every `build.gradle` has this dependency included.